-Pulse Secure client Options apply only to Pulse Secure client and Network Connect:
+Pulse Secure client Options apply to Pulse Secure client:

 • Route Precedence-You can define which routing table takes precedence:

 Tunnel Routes-The route table associated with the Pulse virtual adapter take precedence.
 Pulse overwrites the physical interface routes if there is conflict between the Pulse virtual adapter and the physical adapters.
 Pulse restores the original routes when the connection is ended.